anpugeat/RAG-discord-bot/README.md

 │   ├── qa.py               # RAG-powered Q&A system
 │   └── rate_limit.py       # Request rate limiting system
 │
-├── content/                # Educational documents for RAG - I have split them into the following folder categories but divide this how you wish, │   ├── assignments/        # the bot will browse everything in the 'content' folder.
+├── content/                # Educational documents for RAG - I have split them into │   ├── assignments/        # into the following folder categories but divide this how │   ├── lecture_notes/      # wish, the bot will browse everything in the 'content' folder.
-│   ├── lecture_notes/
 │   ├── research_papers/
 │   ├── textbooks/
 │   └── misc/
 │